Research Fellow, Brain, Mind & Markets Laboratory

-Pablo Franco is a PhD student in the Decision, Risk and Financial Sciences doctoral program.
+Pablo Franco is a Research Fellow with the Melbourne Early Career Academic Fellowship (MECAF) program.
 His research interests are human decision-making and its neural underpinnings.
 Under this umbrella he uses a plethora of insights from different disciplines, including computational complexity, experimental economics and neuroscience.

 His main topic of research uses theory from computer science (computation theory) to provide insights into meta-decision making and in particular to the cognitive resource allocation process in the brain.
 Specifically, he studies how resource constraints affect human behaviour and how humans, and their brains, cope with these biological limitations.